Short Description

 Trend description for D5ii

-In the 2022 baseline year, 1.8% of species native to England were either Extinct (in Great Britain), Regionally Extinct, Extinct in the Wild or Critically Endangered (Possibly Extinct), 12% were considered to be in one of the 3 threatened categories (1.9% Critically Endangered, 3.7% Endangered and 6.4% Vulnerable) and a further 6% were considered to be Near Threatened.
-The remaining 80% of England's native species were categorised as 'Least Concern' in this baseline assessment.
+In the 2022 baseline year, of the 8,259 native species (taxa) in the Red List Index for England, 1.8% were either Extinct (in Great Britain), Regionally Extinct, Extinct in the Wild or Critically Endangered (Possibly Extinct), 12% were considered to be in one of the 3 threatened categories (1.9% Critically Endangered, 3.7% Endangered and 6.4% Vulnerable) and a further 6% were considered to be Near Threatened.
+The remaining 80% of the species in the index were categorised as 'Least Concern' in this baseline assessment.
 Note that Least Concern species can be in decline but not at a rate, or to a degree, sufficient to be considered at risk of extinction.

 Assessment of change